pragma-org/amaru-treasury/README.md

 We recognize the following capabilities of this contract:

-1. **Standard withdrawal**: A scope owner initiates and asks another scope owner for money to be withdrawn from his scope.
+1. **Standard withdrawal**: A scope owner initiates money withdrawal from their treasury, with another scope owner approval.
 2. **Contingency withdrawal**: A scope owner asks all other scope owners to withdraw an amount from the contingency funds.
 3. **Scope reconciliation**: A scope owner asks other scope owners for a change of ownership (or a reallocation of budget).
 4. **Contingency refund/closing/failsafe**: any leftovers from scopes or from the contingency budget can be sent back to the Cardano treasury after an ageed-upon delay.